georgeslabreche/ccsdsmo-malc/docs/mal_czmq.md

 Parameters

         - `string`: string for which we want to create a matching key, should not be null.
          The directory must not retain the string beyond this call to allow the caller to release it if necessary.
         - `key`: return value of the matching MDK for the string.
 Must be strictly positive and strictly less than 231.
 A distinctive value is created if and only if an existing MDK does not exist for this string in the directory.

-Résult:
+Result:

         - 0: execution valid, the return key can be used.
         - <0: error code, the string is not registered in the directory and the key parameter is undefined.

 Note: